HoangLongEpam/web-performance-optimization-hometasks/5-FONTS-AND-CSS/Readme.md

       <td>60−69</td>
       <td>All of above is done:
         <ul>
-          <li>Resolution with maximum content amount determined correctly.</li>
-          <li>[html-critical-webpack-plugin](https://www.npmjs.com/package/html-critical-webpack-plugin) connected correctly, there is only 1 .css file in dist and critical inline styles connected in html</li>
+          <li>[html-critical-webpack-plugin](https://www.npmjs.com/package/html-critical-webpack-plugin) connected according to task requirements, there is only 1 .css file in dist and critical inline styles connected in html</li>
         </ul>
       </td>
     </tr>